- About VHA

 If you are currently homeless and need emergency shelter, please call the Emergency Shelter Clearinghouse at 360-695-9677.
 The Clearinghouse phone lines are open from 9 am to 8 pm.

 If you have already applied for a housing program, please be certain that we always have your current mailing address.
 Mail returned by the Post Office will cause your name to be removed from the waitlist.
 You can print our Waitlist Update form here.
 If you want information about your previous application, please visit our Applicant Portal.

-Click on the link in bold italics to access the documents and links.
+Click on the links in bold italics to access documents and links.

 OTHER VOUCHER PROGRAMS

 FUP (Family Unification Program).
 A housing program for families with children in foster care for whom inadequate housing is a barrier to family unification or for youth aging out of foster care.
 Referrals are made through Division of Children's Services (DCS)If you or your child is in foster care, please contact your DCS case worker for information about the FUP program.